Central Park is home to more than 170 species of trees. From American elm to scarlet oak, many of them feature vibrant fall foliage.

 The European larch and the American larch feature needles that turn yellow-gold before dropping to the ground each fall.
 Alan recommends heading to the west side to find larch trees in Strawberry Fields and north of the Delacorte Theater.

 The needles on the bald cypress—found at the south end of Cedar Hill, near Gapstow Bridge, and at the Harlem Meer—turn golden-yellow and bronze each fall.
 And finally, the dawn redwood is another coniferous deciduous tree with needles that turn reddish-bronze.
-This tree can be found at Strawberry Fields and southwest of Conservatory Garden.
+This tree can be found at Strawberry Fields and southwest of the Conservatory Garden.

 Share your fall foliage finds

 Alan suggests several other trees for fall foliage, from pin oaks to gingkos.
-Visit our Tree Guide to learn more about these and other species found in Central Park—and download our fall foliage map to know where to visit this season.
+Visit our Bloom & Tree Guide to learn more about these and other species found in Central Park—and download our fall foliage map to know where to visit this season.

 Wherever you find yourself admiring fall foliage in the Park, we hope you’ll share the vibrant colors with us!
 Tag @CentralParkNYC and use the hashtag #CentralParkFoliageWatch.